 Personality disorders are classified into several types, grouped according to the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition) classification system:

-Personality disorders and substance abuse often intertwine, forming a complex relationship that exacerbates each other’s symptoms.
-Individuals with personality disorders may turn to substance abuse as a means of self-medication to cope with their symptoms.
-In contrast, the impulsivity and sensation-seeking behavior characteristic of these disorders can lead to risky substance use.
+Personality disorders and addiction often interact, forming a complex relationship that exacerbates each other’s symptoms.
+Individuals with personality disorders may turn to substances as a means of self-medication to cope with their symptoms.
+In contrast, impulsivity and sensation-seeking behaviors characteristic of disorders like borderline personality disorder can lead to risky substance use.

-To effectively intervene, it’s crucial to address both the underlying personality disorder and substance abuse at the same time.
-Understanding the intricate relationship between these conditions is essential for enhancing treatment results and aiding individuals in escaping the cycle of dysfunction.
+To effectively intervene, it’s crucial to address both the underlying personality disorder and the person’s destructive use of substances at the same time.
+The risk factors for both conditions can often interlap, and both personality disorders and addiction can require lifelong work to maintain healing.
+Understanding the intricate relationship between personality disorders and addiction is essential for enhancing treatment results and aiding individuals in escaping the cycle of dysfunction.

 Regardless of the specific addiction, its impact on personality disorders is consistently negative.
 Being afflicted with a personality disorder and addicted to substances can exacerbate symptoms, deteriorate mental health, and complicate treatment.

-Treatment for individuals with both personality disorders and substance abuse issues often involves a dual-diagnosis approach.
+Treatment for individuals with both personality disorders and addiction issues often involves an integrated approach.
 This means addressing both conditions simultaneously to provide comprehensive care and improve outcomes.

 From our certified therapists and nurses to our emotional support animal "Cooper", our entire team is dedicated to the health and success of our clients throughout our program and beyond.